SMBurrows/api/GUIDE.md

 5. namespace
 6. resource type - the terraform resource type
 7. resource name - a unique name for the resource (unique under the current namespace)

+This ensures no naming conflicts will occur when following this schema.

 ### reference